Joel-Milla/2D_Feature_Tracking/README.md

 # SFND 2D Feature Tracking

 1. Set a ring buffer to have a constant size where the images are being saved, in order to not have too many images and then cause to have overflow or slow the program.
-2. Set Shi-Tomasi, HARRIS, FAST, BRISK, ORB, AKAZE, and SIFT detectors to compare and detect different keypoints in an image.
+2. Set Shi-Tomasi, HARRIS (use non local maxima to obtain only the most valuable keypoints), FAST, BRISK, ORB, AKAZE, and SIFT detectors to compare and detect different keypoints in an image.
+3. Limit the keypoint only to the car in fron in order to calculate the collission time (TTC tiem to collision).
+4. Apply different descriptor algoirhtms like BRISK, BRIEF, ORB, AKAZE, SIFT in order to accurately describe the keypoints and comprae each method
+5. Match the descripts by suing several techinqiues. cn use brute force to obaint clsoes keypoint. or can use flann that implements behind kdTree and is more optimal.
+Can also apply crossChecking to reduce the amount of false positives.
+And can also apply k nearest neighbors to obtain the two closes matches and then compute the ratio between them to reduce false positives if both are very similar.

 <img src="images/keypoints.png" width="820" height="248" />

 The idea of the camera course is to build a collision detection system - that's the overall goal for the Final Project.
 As a preparation for this, you will now build the feature tracking part and test various detector / descriptor combinations to see which ones perform best.
 This mid-term project consists of four parts: